 Read the full Propel mattress review

 The Propel mattress comes from Brooklyn Bedding.
 It is a very comfortable mattress that should be a good fit for side sleepers and athletes.
-Click the button below to take 20% off your purchase.
+Click the button to save 20% on your purchase.

 Out of these five mattresses, the Zoma is the one that is advertised as a “Sports Mattress,” and the company really markets it toward athletes.
 The main feature that should be enticing to athletes is Zoma’s Triangulex technology – this is a zoned system found in the comfort layer where the center of the mattress is firmer than the head and foot of the mattress.